drew94591/trading_bot/README.md

 # Trading Bot
 This application implements an algorithmic trading strategy that uses machine learning to automate the trade decisions.
-It then trains and tests this trading strategy between an SVC classifier base model and an Logical Regression model to determine the accuracy of each model.
+It then trains and tests this trading strategy between an SVC classifier base model and an Logical Regression model to determine the accuracy using each model.
 Both the training and trading algorithms have been tuned by adjusting the size of the training dataset and/or adjusting the SMA input window to find the most optimized settings within the SVC base model.
+An Evaluation Report has been created below which analyzes the findings upon comparing the two models.

 ---